material-motion/material-motion/specifications/transition_controller.md

       private var runtime: Runtime
     }

+**Duplication controller**: Store a single `DuplicationController` instance while the transition is active.

+Example pseudo-code:

+    TransitionController {
+      private var duplicationController: DuplicationController
+    }

+**Transition director**: Store a single `TransitionDirector` instance while the transition is active.

+Example pseudo-code:

+    TransitionController {
+      private var director: TransitionDirector
+    }

+**Transition will start**: The following should occur when a transition is about to begin:

+Example pseudo-code:

+    TransitionController {
+      function transitionWillStart() {
+        director = self.directorType()

+        transaction = Transaction()
+        director.setUp(transaction)

+        runtime = Runtime()
+      }
+    }

 **System bridge**: Implement the necessary bridge for the platform's transitioning APIs.

 This differs greatly from platform to platform.